angel_wings..* 's profile picture

 I live in a town in the outskirts of the capital and work in the city centre.

 Yesterday I had a fever but decided I would still go in with the help of ibuprofen.
-I work the afternoon shift in an office's reception, so while I was getting ready to go out, I noticed the lights go out in my flat.
+I work the afternoon shift in an office's reception, and while I was getting ready to leave, I noticed the lights go out in my flat.

 Hm, weird.
 The whole building lost power.
 Whatever, they'll fix it before food gets spoiled, surely.